 The Complete Guide to Life Insurance

-When getting a life insurance to secure the future of your dependants, make sure you review your policy to avoid useless premiums.
+When getting life insurance to secure the future of your dependents, make sure you review your policy to avoid useless premiums.
 Follow our tips to save £100s.

 Do You Need Life Insurance?

-Life insurance is there to look after anyone who would lose out financially if you died.
-This means you need it if you have financial dependants such as a partner or children.
+Life insurance is there to financially look after anyone who would lose out if you died.
+This means you need it if you have financial dependents such as a partner or children.
 If you are footloose and fancy free with no-one who relies on you for financial support you probably don’t need life insurance.